deeruns/cs260startup/README.md

 Footer: A footer on each page with my name and github link Main body: different on each page for different purposes. login, a play page with moving pictures and buttons, a scores page to show the scores and an about page to proide information window is responsive and resizes

+#SERVICE
+I added a backend service to my startup app using Node.js and Express.js.
+The backend serves files and handles features like user login and data storage.
+I set up Vite to connect the frontend to the backend for smooth communication.
+The app also fetches data from third-party APIs for extra features.
+Finally, I deployed the app using a custom script, making it live on my production domain.

+#LOGIN
+ added user login and authentication to my startup application using Node.js, Express.js, and MongoDB.
+The backend connects to a database, allowing users to create accounts, log in, and securely store credentials using encryption.
+I created API endpoints to manage user accounts, authenticate login attempts, and restrict certain features based on user access.
+Data is saved and retrieved from MongoDB, ensuring persistence across sessions.
+After development and debugging, I deployed the updated app to my production environment using a custom deployment script.

+#WS
+ added WebSocket support to my startup application, enabling real-time communication between the frontend and backend.
+The backend listens for WebSocket connections, while the frontend establishes a WebSocket connection upon loading.
+Messages are sent back and forth, allowing the application to display live updates in the interface.
+I configured Vite to proxy WebSocket requests during development for easier debugging.
+After implementing and testing the WebSocket features, I deployed the updated application using a custom deployment script to my production domain. messages should appear each time a user logs in